mortezah80/Assembly-Codes/README.md

 #### BinarySearch.asm:
 This assembly program utilizes the Binary Search algorithm to find the smallest index of a given query in a sorted array.
 It handles multiple queries and prints the corresponding index or "NaN" if the query is not found.
 The implementation is recursive, and parameters are passed using stack.

+#### minDifFp.asm:
+This assembly program reads an integer \( n \) from the input.
+It then proceeds to read \( n \) floating-point numbers, each on a separate line.
+Afterward, it calculates the difference between all pairs of numbers and finds the minimum difference.
+Finally, it prints the two numbers corresponding to this minimum difference, ensuring that the first number printed is the one encountered earlier in the input.
+The precision of the numbers is maintained up to six decimal places.

+#### LightImages.asm:
+This assembly program brightens valid BMP files in a given directory.
+It reads the address of a directory and an integer \( n \), then brightens the BMP files in parallel using \( n \) threads.
+The brightened images are saved with their original names in a new directory called "edited_photo" within the same directory.

+#### assembler.asm:
+This assembly program acts as an assembler.
+It reads assembly instructions in each line from an input file and generates two output files.
+The first output file is a binary file containing the binary representation of the instructions without spaces.
+The second output file lists each assembly instruction alongside its hexadecimal representation, separated by a space.
+For example: `4889d8 mov rax,rbx`.